dickon/beard/README.md

 ### RAM consumption

 duperemove, ZFS and the btrfs patches for online deduplication in the kernel store their hash tables in RAM.
 That's probably a limiting factor given the size of disks.
+I'd like to run them on a filesystem of 4TB and typically dedup will use a block size of 1KB.
+So that's about 4*10^9 entries in the hash table.
+That's already marginal for keeping in RAM, and we have a long history of geometric progression on storage size whereas the best block size is a function of the kind of data, i.e. constant to the first order of magnitude.

-Databases servers should be good enough to make good use of RAM to cache data access.
+Databases servers are capable of making good use of RAM to cache data access and small amounts of SSD storage.

 ### Offline versus inline